Facebook for business is a multi-headed beast

-Uncle Facebook’s recently released fistful of features should swiftly become part of your marketing and promotional arsenal.
+Uncle Facebook’s recently released fistful of features should swiftly become part of your Social media marketing and promotional arsenal.

 Hitting just over a billion video views per day in late 2014, Facebook has made the move into video territory, and why not?
 Nothing cuts through like audio-visual content specifically spiced for your market, and Facebook’s new Featured Video tab makes it easier than ever to branch into A/V. Remember – keep it interesting and relevant as it will be prominently displayed in your videos!